AvoinOrg/seurantakiinnostus-demo/README.md

 ### Deploying

-The app is deployed on github pages.
-After running the build command, deploy with
+The app is deployed on Netlify automatically when commits are made into the deploy branch.

-    npm run deploy

 Alternatively the bundle can be manually deployed to any other server, such as an AWS S3 bucket.